Problems We Found With Winston-Salem, North Carolina Drinking Water

 Lead In Winston-Salem Drinking Water

 Lead enters consumer tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into drinking water and can reach toxic levels.
-A recent Winston-Salem water quality analysis for lead in found a 90th percentile concentration of 51 sampled sites of less than 3 parts per billion.
-While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
+According to the most recent Winston-Salem water quality analysis the 90th percentile concentration of 51 sampled sites of less than 2 parts per billion for lead in drinking water.
+While the Action Level is 15 parts per billion, the EPA, CDC and the American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 And of course, federal regulations cannot take into account levels measured in an individual home’s tap.

 Chromium 6 In Winston-Salem Drinking Water